shanep/CS208-full-stack/README.md

 sudo service mariadb status
 ```

+You should see something similar to what is shown below.
 ```
 * /usr/bin/mariadb-admin  Ver 10.0 Distrib 10.11.13-MariaDB, for debian-linux-gnu on x86_64
 Copyright (c) 2000, 2018, Oracle, MariaDB Corporation Ab and others.